menma1234/gbf-itemmagic/README.md

 ## Usage

-Open Developer Tools, switch to the GBF Item Magic panel, and open the game.
-This is required to grab your user ID.
+Open Developer Tools and switch to the GBF Item Magic panel.

 For selling weapons and summons, select the options and click sell.
 A dialog box will appear in the browser asking you to confirm.

 For pulling from the event gacha, click the corresponding button.
 You *must* be on the event page (or the gacha page for Guild Wars events) in order to use it.
 The script will stop once the SSR is pulled unless "Don't stop at SSR" is checked.
+The number of items pulled each time is dependent on your setting when you click the button (e.g. if you have it set to 100, then it will pull 100 at a time, if it's set to 50, it'll pull 50, etc.).

 ## Important Notes